Matthew 11

 the blind receive sight, and the lame walk, the lepers are cleansed, and the deaf hear, and the dead are raised up, and the poor have the good news proclaimed.

-Comments Matthew 11:6 Mainly, this verse concentrates on the Lord Jesus, who He is: the Son of God, conceived by the Holy Spirit, born through the virgin birth to be God and man at the same time.
-Blessed are those who believe these.
+Primarily, this verse focuses on the Lord Jesus, who is the Son of God, conceived by the Holy Spirit, born through the virgin birth, to be both God and man at the same time.
+Blessed are those who believe this.

 And as these were going, Jesus began to say to the multitudes concerning John: What did you go out into the wilderness to see?
 A reed shaken by the wind?

-Comments Matthew 11:7 “A reed shaken by the wind” refers to people who cannot get a hold of themselves to do anything.
-They just go with the wind and have no backbones to stand by themselves.
+“A reed shaken with the wind” refers to people who cannot get hold of themselves to do anything.
+They just go with the wind, have no backbone to stand on their own.

 But what did you go out to see?
 A man clothed in soft garments?
 Behold those who wear soft garments in king’s houses.